sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_6_conneg.md

 ### Selection of the Appropriate language

-The [Accept-Language header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) is used to indicate the language preference of the client.
+The [Accept-Language header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) is used to indicate the language preferences of the client.
 Multiple values, along with their respective weights, are possible.
 For example:

 ```
 Accept-Language: ru, en-gb;q=0.8, en;q=0.7